English

 • The committee does not handle disputes that should be dealt with by the authorities, claims that cannot be valued in financial terms, changes to the premiums of insurance companies, disputes before civil courts or courts of arbitration, or cases that are so unclear, or where the claims are too vague to allow for a proper ruling.

 • The main role of the Insurance Complaints Committee is to handle disputes between a consumer and a domestic insurance company.
 It is, however, possible to refer to the committee a complaint against a foreign company that is licensed to operate in Iceland.
-In order for the committee to make a ruling in such a case, the foreign company has to give its endorsement.
+For the committee to make a ruling in such a case, the foreign company has to give its endorsement.

 • The Insurance Complaints Committee decides whether a dispute comes under the Committee’s area of responsibility and whether its nature and supporting documents allow for a ruling in the matter.
 If the committee decides this is not so, the case is dismissed.